stockmouton/stockmouton.github.io/articles/inflation.md

 ### Bonds
 Bonds are very different as they represent a piece of a bigger loan contract.
 A bond is one piece of the loan.
 This allows many investors to lend money to one company/state.

-As a contract, it is issued with more much properties than stocks (which can be represented by just one number, the price):
+As a contract, it is issued with more properties than stocks (which can be represented by just one number, the price):

 - The face value: the original price at which the bond is issued
 - The coupon rate (interest rate): Annual percentage of the face value paid to the bondholder.
 Can be fixed or variable.
 - Maturity date: the date at which the amount of borrowed money (Called "the principal" = the face value) is given back to the bondholder.
-- The amount of bonds
+- The total number of bonds

 Bonds are interesting because they lower the risk of losing money as long as the probability of being reimbursed is high.
 Let's say one buys some bonds on the primary market:

 - One pays the face value of the bonds to acquire them.
-- One then receives a fixed-income equal to the coupon annual payment every year.
+- One then receives a fixed income equal to the coupon annual payment every year.
 - One gets back the principal at the maturity date.

 As you can see, as long as you expect the borrower to be able to reimburse you, you are sure to make money in the meantime.
 This is also why they are called "fix income" securities.